Definitely-not-AWS-Workshops/workshop-2-blog/content/3-High-Level-Design/1-Pipeline-Design/_index.md

 **6a.** If the PR is not approved, start by reviewing the issues and comments.
 Resolve these on your local branch, then recommit and push the updated code changes as step **1**.

-**6b.** Otherwise, you can add the PR to the merge queue.
-This will trigger another CI workflow to validate the code changes from the *feature* branch integrated with the *main* branch.
+**6b.** Otherwise, you can add the PR to the [merge queue](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-a-merge-queue) (or merge group), which helps increase velocity by automating pull request merges into a busy branch and ensuring the branch is never broken by incompatible changes (see [13.
+Experiments With GitHub Actions Merge Group](13-experiments-with-gitHub-actions-merge-group) for more experiments on why you might want to use this feature).
+This will trigger another CI workflow execution to validate the code changes from the *feature* branch integrated with the *main* branch.
 You might need to revisit step **3**.

 **7.** Merging the PR might trigger an Update dependency cache workflow, which writes the dependency cache to the GitHub Actions Cache storage for the *main* branch.

 #### Release Process

+Let's examine the Release process, which enables you to make available the most recent version of AWSome Books to AWS.

 ![0006](/images/3/1/0006.svg?featherlight=false&width=100pc)

+**1.** To begin, you create a tag with the version that you plan to release using the [Semantic Versioning](https://semver.org/) (SemVer) format.

+**2.** The Release workflow may be triggered by first running the *Validate version format* job, ensuring the version adheres to the SemVer format.
+If the version format is valid, proceed to the next step.
+Otherwise, the workflow will send an alert to the Slack channel and stop the execution.

+**3.** The *Build image* job creates a Docker image, which may be necessary for your application to operate properly on AWS.
+If the image is built successfully, proceed to the next step.
+If not, the workflow will notify the Slack channel and terminate the execution.

+**4.** You can now perform another image analysis to check for any updates to the [Common Vulnerabilities and Exposures](https://jfrog.com/learn/devsecops/cve/) (CVE) database.
+If it finds no vulnerabilities, move on to the following step.
+If not, the workflow will stop the execution and alert the Slack channel.

+**5.** Your *Release* job delivers the AWSome Books using the version that was chosen in step **1**.
+Part of this job is uploading the container image to the AWS ECR.
+If you want to, you may think about splitting the image publishing to another job.
+Whether the process succeeds or fails, it will then stop execution and send a notification to the Slack channel.

 You may have noticed that the jobs in the workflow are interdependent and must be completed in the correct order.
 Any job failure has the potential to bring down the Release workflow as a whole.
 The workflow will alert the Slack channel and then finish, whether it is successful or not.